SourLemonJuice/WarmaShark-Roulette.TUI/README.md

 ## Known bugs

 - Chinese characters may be garbled due to the ncurses/ncursesw dynamic link issue.
 It is just in some platforms like Ubuntu.
+- It may not even start in Windows.

 ## Todo list